 Even if you’re not the fix-it type, there are many techies out there who love refurbishing broken or outdated goods.
 Try listing your item oneBay or Craigslist.org.
 Or, if you’re really just looking to give your used laptop a loving home, try using Freecycle.org.
 The site connects folks who want to give with people who want to get free stuff in their own towns.

 Create New Tech from Old Tech

-For a more creative spin on how to repurpose broken electronics, check out this seriously cool book and accompanying Facebook page, 62 Projects to Make with a Dead Computer (and other Discarded Electronics).
+For a more creative spin on how to repurpose broken electronics, check out this seriously cool book and accompanying Facebook page,.
 The book features step-by-step instructions to craft an infrared camera from floppy disks, a compost bin from an old scanner, a speaker system from old hard drives and other nifty items.

 To find worthwhile charities that will take broken or used electronics and give them to those in need, be sure to read the next installment of our e-recycling series!

 This post is part of the Recycling Series, which is sponsored by Best Buy.
 No matter where you may have purchased your electronics, Best Buy makes it easy to recycle.
 For more information on their recycling program and to make your recycle pledge, please visit www.recycleiton.com.